Passport to English Logo

 The word "for" is used with periods of time.

-The word "since" is used with the specific starting time of an activity.
+The word "since" is used with the specific time when an activity began.

 3. They've been in the restaurant 7:00.